brown-cs132-s13/labs/sessions/lab.md

 Using Express Sessions
 ----------------
-There are a couple of things that we need to setup sessions in Express, as they are not included on the bare-bones stencil.
+There are a couple of things that we need to set up sessions in Express, as they are not included on the bare-bones stencil.

-First we need to tell Express that we are going to use cookies.
+First we need to tell Express that we're going to use cookies.
 So we add the following inside app.configure:

 ```
 app.use(express.cookieParser());
 ```

+This tells Express to parse the appropriate headers in the HTTP request and make the data available to your application.

 We'll use a very simple storage system for our sessions, called a `MemoryStore`.
 (Technical: This maintains a data structure in the memory of your process to keep track of state.)
-Although it's very simple, the downside is that your sessions will be deleted whenever your Node application restarts.
+It's very simple, and your sessions will be deleted whenever your Node application restarts.
 More advanced applications would use a database system to store this sort of information.

 We also need to specify a time interval to clear the cache (remember that sessions are temporary).

 To tell Express that we are going to be using sessions with a `MemoryStore`